bowang-lab/BIONIC/README.md

 geneB geneD 1.0
 ```

 If the edge weight column is omitted, the network is considered binary (i.e. all edges will be given a weight of 1).
-These network files are stored in the `src/inputs` directory.
 The gene indentifiers and edge weights are delimited with spaces by default.
 If you have network files that use different delimiters, this can be specified in the config file by setting the `delimiter` key.
 BIONIC assumes all networks are undirected and enforces this in its preprocessing step.

 ### Running BIONIC

 To run BIONIC, do

-    $ python main.py -c your_config_file.json
+    $ bionic path/to/your_config_file.json

-Results will be saved in the `src/outputs` directory.
+Results will be saved in the `out_name` directory as specified in the config file.

 ### Usage Tips

 The [configuration parameters table](#configuration-file) provides usage tips for many parameters.
 Additional suggestions are listed below.
-If you have any questions at all, please open an issue.
+If you have any questions at all, please open an [issue](https://github.com/bowang-lab/BIONIC/issues).

 #### Hyperparameter Choice
 - `learning_rate` and `epochs` have the largest effect on training time and performance.